NotImplementedLife/hello_world_pic/README.md

 - ✔️ Achieve simple PIC proof of concept
 - ✔️ Load/Unload module
 - ✔️ Ensure easy build with Makefiles
+- ✔️ The PIC module can export functions to the host program
 - ⌛ The PIC module can use host functions ("main API") like malloc
 - ⌛ The PIC module can use symbols from other PIC modules